-Aroma: Should have distinct apple character with a pronounced honey aroma, which may be sweet and may express the aroma of flower nectar.
+Aroma: Should have distinct apple character and honey aroma, which may be sweet and may express the aroma of flower nectar.
 Aromas produced during fermentation, such as fruity esters, low levels of sulfur and alcohol, may also be present.
+Spicy and earthy apple aroma may also be present.
 Appearance: Clarity may be good to brilliant.
 Carbonated examples will show active evidence of dissolved gas but no head is expected.
-Color may range from pale straw to deep amber.
+Color may range from pale straw to golden amber.
+Stronger versions will show signs of body such as legs or meniscus.

 Flavor: Should have distinct apple character but should also have a balanced honey character.
 The Apple character may supply tart acidity to cut the honey sweetness, so one may notice tart acidity first and residual sweetness thereafter.
 Any additives, such as acidity or tannin, should enhance the honey flavor and lend balance to the overall character of the cyser.
 In well made examples of the style, the fruit is both distinctive and well-incorporated into the sugar-acid balance of the mead.
 Some of the best examples have the taste and aroma of an aged Calvados (apple brandy from northern France).
 Mouthfeel: Smooth texture.
 Most will be wine-like, with the warming presence of alcohol and sense of medium body.
 Sensations of a cloying or astringent character should be avoided.
+Often will have a tart or tannic character depending on the apples used.

 Comments: There should be an appealing blend of the fruit and honey character but not necessarily an even balance.
-Generally a good tannin-sweetness balance is desired, though very dry and very sweet examples do exist.
+A good tannin-sweetness balance is desired, though very dry and very sweet examples do exist.
 Entrants must specify whether the entry is still or sparkling cyser.
-Entrants must also specify whether the entry is dry, semi-sweet or sweet.
+Entrants must also indicate whether the mead is hydromel or dry, standard or semi-sweet, or sack or sweet.